egeoffrey/egeoffrey-notification-chromecast/README.md

 To uninstall this package, run the following command from within your eGeoffrey installation directory:
 ```
-egeoffrey-cli uninstall egeoffrey-notification-speaker
+egeoffrey-cli uninstall egeoffrey-notification-chromecast
 ```
 Remember to run also `egeoffrey-cli start` to ensure the changes are correctly applied.
 ## Tags

 The following tags are associated to this package:
 ```
-notification speaker voice
+notification speaker voice chromecast
 ```

 ## Version

-The version of this egeoffrey-notification-speaker is 1.0-17 on the master branch.
+The version of this egeoffrey-notification-chromecast is 1.0-2 on the development branch.